 IPEM Institute of Physics and Engineering in Medicine

-NB - Immunologists - The Association of Clinical Scientists in Immunology (ACSI) amalgamated with the Association for Clinical Biochemistry (ACB) in 2007.
-The British Society for Immunology (BSI) is not a member body of the ACS and therefore members of BSI do not qualify for discounted fees.
-Ex-ACSI members can gain fast track membership of the ACB and would then qualify for subsidised ACS fees.
+NB - Immunologists & Microbiologists - The Association of Clinical Scientists in Immunology (ACSI) and the Association of Clinical Microbiologists amalgamated with the Association for Clinical Biochemistry and Laboratory Medicine (ACB) in 2007 and 2010 respectively.
+The British Society for Immunology (BSI) and The Society for General Microbiology (SGM) are not member bodies of the ACS and therefore members of BSI or SGM do not qualify for discounted fees.

 Federation of Clinical Scientists (FCS) - this is the trade union arm of the ACB.
 You must be a full ACB member to benefit from subsidised fees - not just the FCS arm.